raphaelameaume/fragment/docs/api/sketch.md

 - Type: `number`
 - Default: `60`

 Change how many times `update()` is called in 1 second.
-Per default, the value is 60, meaning `update()` will be called on every *requestAnimationFrame*.
+Py default, the value is 60, meaning `update()` will be called on every *requestAnimationFrame*.
 If you set it to `0`, `fragment` will only call `update()` once at the end of the *lifecycle* and when `props` change.

+#### `name`
+- Type: `string`
+- Default: `[filename]`

+Change the value used for display in the monitor dropdown.

 #### `filenamePattern`
 - Type: `({ filename: string, suffix: string, year:string, month:string, day:string, hours:string, minutes:string, seconds:string, props: SketchProps }) => string`
 - Default: `({ filename, suffix }) => ${filename}.${suffix}`

-Change the filename when exporting a file.
+Change the filename pattern when exporting a file.
+By default, `fragment` will use the sketch filename and a timestamp to name your export like `sketch.js.2022.05.27-08.30.00.[extension]`.

+In order to reuse the timestamp in your own pattern, `suffix` is available as a parameter within the callback, but you can also deconstruct `{ year, month, day, hours, minutes, seconds}` to make up your own.

+> ⚠️ You don't need to specify the extension since this is handled internally by the [Exports](./modules.md#exports) module.

 ## SketchProps